eraofchaos/eraofchaos.github.io/Items/art_33.md

 ---
-title: "Item -  Targ of the Rampaging Ogre"
+title: "Item - Artifacts -  Targ of the Rampaging Ogre"
 permalink: /Items/art_33/
 excerpt: " Targ of the Rampaging Ogre"
 last_modified_at: 2020-12-11